Long-Term Care Training Requirement FAQ

 - Where can I find a list of approved long-term care training courses?

 DIFS-approved CE courses that meet the long-term care training requirements, as well as CE requirements, will be identified as course type LTC - Partnership.

-DIFS posts this information in a searchable format on the DIFS Insurance Education Providers and Courses Open to the Public webpage.
+DIFS posts this information in a searchable format on the Insurance Education - Providers, Courses, Instructors webpage.

 - Next to the label “Please Select One,” click the radio button to choose “Course Type.”